How To Stage An Intervention Without It Being Too Overwhelming

 6. Prepare Your Impact Statements

-Impact statements are personal statements by the team members that explain how the person’s struggle affected them.
+Impact statements are personal statements by the team members that explain how the personโs struggle affected them.
 Nothing should be said angrily; neither should anything be said in a way that will make the person feel judged or attacked; if not, this could make the person withdraw or run from the process.
 Impact statements should be said truthfully and with love.
 Remember that an intervention is not the place for expressing your disappointment, blaming, venting pent-up anger, or telling it as you feel.
+Once someone agrees to seek help, connecting them with mental health support at accredited alcohol detox centers ensures their emotional needs are addressed from day one.

 7. Listen